m10rten/trykit/README.md

 # functions & classes

 - `safetry` - call your function without wrapping it in a try-catch block, and check if it throws;
-- `tryparse` - parse data in a schema, without it erroring.
+- `tryparse` - parse data in a schema, without it erroring;
 - `retry` - retry a function n-times;
 - `tryto` - try to execute a function or get a value, otherwise return a given default;
 - `TryWhen` - try to use a value given when it is matching a certain condition, otherwise use given default;
+- `merge` - a function to easily merge different objects or arrays (not both) into 1 variable;

 ## `safetry`